webpack/.github/profile/README.md

 ## Todo insert banner

-**webpack** is a powerful **static module bundler** for modern JavaScript applications.
+**webpack** is a powerful **module bundler** for modern JavaScript applications.
 It processes your application and generates optimized bundles, making your code fast, efficient, and production-ready.
 Whether you’re building simple sites or complex applications, webpack has you covered.

 ## 📖 Documentation